Christopher-Schulze/crPipeline/README.md

 elements.

 ## Security
 All endpoints enforce JWT authentication and CORS restrictions via the `FRONTEND_ORIGIN` environment variable.
-A simple in-memory rate limiter restricts each IP to 100 requests per minute.
+The rate limiter normally stores counters in Redis.
+If Redis is unavailable, the behavior is controlled by `REDIS_RATE_LIMIT_FALLBACK` which defaults to an in-memory limit of 100 requests per minute.
+Setting this variable to `deny` will reject requests outright on Redis failures.
 Audit logs capture user actions such as login, uploads and downloads.

 ## Secret Management
 Use `scripts/generate_secrets.sh` to create a `backend/.env.prod` file with random credentials: